40+ Sustainable Clothing Brands: The Ethical Fashion Masterlist

 Materials: This is the most important factor because it’s where the majority of a garment’s impact comes from (from the impact of raw material sourcing all the way to end-of-life outlook).

-Essentially, we look for natural organically-grown fibers (e.g. cotton, hemp and wool), closed-loop plant cellulose fibers (e.g. lyocell and modal), and recycled synthetics (e.g. some fleece, faux leathers and swimwear fabrics), while avoiding unsustainable materials like chemically-tanned leather (or really most leather if we can help it), virgin synthetics, and chemically plasticised bamboo viscose and rayon.
+Essentially, we look for natural organically-grown fibers (e.g. organic cotton, hemp and wool), closed-loop plant cellulose fibers (e.g. lyocell and modal), and recycled synthetics (e.g. some fleece, faux leathers and swimwear fabrics), while avoiding unsustainable materials like chemically-tanned leather (or really most leather if we can help it), virgin synthetics, and chemically plasticised bamboo viscose and rayon.

 Even once we discount those, there are TONS of possible sustainable materials out there, with new innovative ones popping up on the daily.